-- FAGE USA Holdings, Inc., United States (merged with and into FAGE USA Dairy Industry, Inc. on January 15, 2020) - FAGE USA Dairy Industry, Inc., United States - FAGE Greece Dairy Industry Single Member S.A., Greece - FAGE U.K. Limited, United Kingdom
+- FAGE USA Dairy Industry, Inc., United States - FAGE Greece Dairy Industry Single Member S.A., Greece - FAGE U.K. Limited, United Kingdom

 The FAGE Group operates principally in the United States, the Hellenic Republic, also known as Greece, Luxembourg and, directly or through its subsidiaries, elsewhere in Europe and the rest of the world.